JosephKan3/redditFilters/README.md

 After installation, click on the Reddit Filters icon in your Chrome toolbar to open the popup interface.
 Here, you can:

+- Press The Nuke button only if you wish to ban every single user _visible_ on a given thread.
+This is an unfortunate limitation due to the new Reddit API rate limits.
+Works much better on old reddit since it loads more users on screen.
+The Nuke will only work if a thread is open on screen.
+- Enter users you wish to block, one per line, without the "u/" prefix, in the "Blocked Users" textarea.
-- Enter keywords you wish to block, one per line, in the "Keywords to Block" textarea.
+- Enter keywords you wish to block, one per line, in the "Blocked Keywords" textarea.
-- Enter subreddits you wish to block, one per line, without the "r/" prefix, in the "Subreddits to Block" textarea.
+- Enter subreddits you wish to block, one per line, without the "r/" prefix, in the "Blocked Subreddits" textarea.
 - Check or uncheck the "Print Logs?" option according to your preference.

 Your settings will automatically save and apply to your current and future Reddit browsing sessions.